Kitchen layout ideas – 28 clever ways to configure cabinetry and arrange space

 Looking to remodel and need new kitchen layout ideas?
 This professional design advice will help you make the most of your kitchen floor space.

 Kitchens come in all shapes and sizes, and you can be spoilt for choice with kitchen layouts and formation options when starting out on a project.
 The key is to take things slowly, and think carefully about how you use and move within the space.

 Also consider how you see your family might use the room in the future.
 It may be all about food prep now.
 But down the line, it may need to double as place to finish homework, a 'teaching area' where your kids learn to bake, or a sophisticated entertaining spot.

-Practicality is key for kitchen ideas, and the shape you select should be able not only to accommodate your lifestyle, but enhance it.
+Practicality is key for kitchen ideas when it comes to the best kitchen layout, and the shape you select should be able not only to accommodate your lifestyle, but enhance it.
 We've got plenty of food for thought, so go ahead and dive into our layout options.

 Kitchen layout ideas

-Our guide will explore all the key kitchen layout ideas, but first, clue yourself up on the six key kitchen layouts that will likely form the base of your space...
+Our guide will explore all the key kitchen layout ideas, but first, clue yourself up on the six types of kitchen layouts that will likely form the base of your space...